 Personal Music Renaissance

 After graduate school, Kieran decided to end a self-imposed hiatus from music, which he had begun while pursuing a master's degree in journalism.
 He again started to practice the drums with discipline, as well as study and research music.
 He unpacked his turntables from storage and began to DJ again.
 He also began to teach himself and study Portuguese and then spent significant time in Brazil, particularly Rio de Janeiro.
 He was blessed to have the opportunity to perform music in southern Bahia and later DJ at parties in São Paulo, and in Rio, notably in Favela Vidigal and also at La Paz Nightclub in Lapa, Rio's main nightlife neighborhood.

 From The Present Into The Future

-Today, Kieran holds down a job at Forbes Magazine, as the Producer and Engineer, Forbes Podcasts and a shooter/editor with the video team while he still maintains his gig with Democracy Now!.
-He has also been a regular contributor to LargeUp.com, a music and lifestyle outlet revolving around the Caribbean.
+Today, Kieran holds down a job at Forbes Magazine, as the Producer and Engineer, Forbes Podcasts and a producer/director/editor with the video team while he still maintains his gig with Democracy Now!.
+He was also a regular contributor to LargeUp.com, a music and lifestyle outlet revolving around the Caribbean.
 He co-hosted and engineered the associated weekly radio show, The LargeUp Sessions, during its run on RadioLily.com at Miss Lily's Restaurant in the Village.